 We are a Christ-centred, Bible-driven church in St Andrews, Fife.
 Our passion is to know Jesus & make him known.
 We are made up of people of all ages and stages of life and from many different nationalities; a mixture of local residents & students; a combination of young believers, mature Christians & those investigating the Christian faith for the very first time.
 We'd love for you to join us.

 What to Expect

 Our Sunday services are time spent learning from the words of our Lord Jesus Christ and praising him together.
-Each service lasts for just over an hour, after which we serve tea and coffee.
-You can expect a warm welcome, a mixture of modern songs, well-known hymns and ancient psalms, and an engaging talk.
+Each service lasts for just over an hour.
+You can expect a mixture of modern songs, well-known hymns and ancient psalms, and an engaging talk.
 You can listen to one of our recent talks on our resources page.

 What We Believe

 God’s word the Bible is perfect in every way and is the supreme authority of the Church in all matters of faith and conduct - we want to believe what God says in the Bible, and we want to live in obedience to Him.

 But ever since the earliest days of the church, Christians have laid out their beliefs in brief 'creeds' or 'confessions' in an attempt to summarise essential Christian truths and to guard the church from error.
 These statements are always secondary to the Bible but they are enormously helpful.
 For that reason, all leaders in St Andrews Free Church are required to affirm the Westminster Confession of Faith and to seek to live in the light of it.
 Download a copy here.

 St Andrews Free Church began life as a small church plant from St Peter’s Church, Dundee around 2003.
 From those early beginnings, God has grown us to be a thriving church family.

 Over the last 10 years the church has met in various locations and at various times but our core convictions and aims have remained unchanged.